-The aim of this article is to explore how democratically elected mayors (DEMs) can contribute to mission-orientated policies in turbulent times.
-Mayors and other local leaders are now operating in a context of interlocking local, national, and international crises.
-In the aftermath of the 2008 global financial crisis, the 2010s saw a period of public sector austerity in many developed countries, with local institutions facing budgetary restraint, the impact of which has been unequally spatially distributed (Gray and Barford, 2018).
+This article explores how democratically elected mayors (DEMs) can contribute to mission-orientated policies in turbulent times.
+Mayors and other local leaders are now operating in a context of interlocking local, national and international crises.
+In the aftermath of the 2008 global financial crisis, the 2010s saw a period of public sector austerity in many developed countries, with local institutions facing budgetary restraint, the impact of which has been unequally spatially distributed (Gray & Barford, 2018).
 The 2020s has so far seen a double shock of a global pandemic and geopolitical instability, causing further economic pressures and societal challenges.

 In this turbulent context, DEMs are attempting to solve a set of deeply entrenched social and environmental policy problems, including the need to respond to climate change, growing inequalities and deteriorating public health.
 Often known as 'wicked issues', these complex challenges require systems thinking, long-term planning and multi-stakeholder coordination.
-The place-based leadership literature suggests that DEMs are particularly well-placed to address these challenges, given that their power depends on mobilising state and non-state partners, engaging communities, and providing a forward-looking vision (Cairney et al., 2024).
+The place-based leadership literature suggests that DEMs are particularly well-placed to address these challenges, given that their power depends on mobilising state and non-state partners, engaging communities and providing a forward-looking vision (Cairney et al., 2024).
 However, these capabilities are inhibited by the interlocking crises that face contemporary place leaders (Beer et al., 2023).
-In the UK, local leaders are further restricted by an array of challenges in the UK's multi-level governance system, with a fragmented, centralised, and short-termist central government, and, in England at least, an underfunded, under-powered, and asymmetrical subnational government (Diamond et al., 2024).
+In the UK, local leaders are further restricted by an array of challenges in the UK's multilevel governance system, with a fragmented, centralised and short-termist central government, and, in England at least, an underfunded, underpowered and asymmetrical subnational government (Diamond et al., 2024).

-A mission orientated approach has been suggested as a way to overcome and manage some of the complexity of contemporary policy making.
-This entails a shift from policy sectors to policy challenges, oriented around a small number of clearly deliverable missions that mobilise a diverse range of institutional actors (Mazzucato, 2018).
+A mission-orientated approach has been suggested as a way to overcome and manage some of the complexity of contemporary policymaking.
+This entails a shift from policy sectors to policy challenges oriented around a small number of clearly deliverable missions that mobilise a diverse range of institutional actors (Mazzucato, 2018).
 It is increasingly seen as a way to overcome the deep structural barriers inherent in political systems to tackle complex global challenges.
-The newly elected UK government has emphasised the value of 'mission-driven government' to drive growth, improve public health, switch to clean energy, tackle crime and increase equality of opportunity (Labour Party, 2024).
-They have also emphasised further devolution and the role of DEMs but, as yet, there are few ideas about what this might look like.
+The newly elected UK government has emphasised the value of 'mission-driven government' to drive growth, improve public health, switch to clean energy, tackle crime and increase equality